sourcegraph/handbook/content/engineering/distribution/recurring_processes.md

 **Example:**

-> This week:
+> **This week:**
 >
-> * Lots of progress on regression test suite, more to do.
+> - Lots of progress on regression test suite, but did not manage to fully close the issue as I discovered some additional problem, check this \[comment\]\(link\).
-> * That nasty bug is fixed (https://github.com/sourcegraph/sourcegraph/pull/9330)
-> * https://github.com/sourcegraph/sourcegraph/pull/9331 turned out much harder than we thought and it may slip this release
+> - Fixed the Terraform apply bug described in #9330
+>
+> **Next week:**
+>
-> * Next week: Will finish up the above + start working on automating releases
+> Ill fix the regression test problem in #1234 + start working on cleaning some the repeated steps from the release process in #1235.

-The goal of this update is to communicate to _the broader Sourcegraph team_ what we're working on, what progress we've made, and anything that is at risk at a high-level.
+The goal of this update is to communicate to _the broader Sourcegraph team_ a summary of our plans, what progress we've made, and anything that is at risk at a high-level.
+This information, complemetned by the daily updates, will be used by the [engineering manager](../roles.md#engineering-manager) to send the [weekly leadership update](../leadership/index.md#weekly-updates).

-#### Why weekly & asynchronous updates?
+## Daily updates

-We use asynchronous updates via Slack and GitHub instead of face-to-face video call stand-ups because it allows:
+We use daily updates to ensure we have frequent communication across the team helping us keep in sync while working asynchronously, and help each other when we are blocked.
+Updates are asynchronous instead of face-to-face video call stand-ups because it allows collaboration across different timezones and work schedules.

-- You to write your update and consume other's updates at your own pace.
-- Others to opt-out of conversations they may not have stake in easily (topics worth discussing with the entire team can be brought up at the weekly team sync.)

-We send updates twice a week because:

-- Daily updates are too frequent, tedious to write out, tedious to consume, and give the impression that someone wants an hour-by-hour account of work (we do not).
-- A single weekly update make it easy to forget what you did at the start of the week, forget to ask for help, and make it hard for others to offer help in a timely fashion.
-- Two updates a week encourage posting updates and gathering feedback regularly, while still focusing on just the high-level key points of interest.

-We want to respect autonomy and view updates as a tool to help remind team members to collaborate together, ask for help, and perform self-reflection about whether your current focus is right or not.
+### Slack update

+At the start of your day (local time) distribution members are expected to post an update in Slack communicating:

+1. What you have worked on since your last update
+2. What you are going to be working on today
+3. Anything you feel uneasy about, think is at risk of not being completed, blockers, etc.

+**Example:**

+> **Since last update:**
+>
+> - Helped \$CUSTOMER with search scaling questions, the issue is still open as im waiting for a reply
+> - Made some progress on updating the regression test suite and merged the fix for the timeout, but there still some other issues with the FooBar test.
+> - Merged the changes to the DNS and closed https://github.com/sourcegraph/sourcegraph/issues/10418
+>
+> **Today:**
+>
+> Ill work on a PR for that nasty bug (https://github.com/sourcegraph/sourcegraph/pull/9330)
+> and then re-focus on https://github.com/sourcegraph/sourcegraph/issues/10419
+>
+> **Blockers**
+>
+> https://github.com/sourcegraph/sourcegraph/pull/9331 turned out much harder than I thought, it may slip this release, I could use another set of eyes on this

+The goal of this update is to ensure we're discussing things as a team, asking for help when appropriate, reflecting on our progress, and giving others the opportunity to provide help and guidance.